steven-liu48/Trading-Simulator/User_Stories.md

 Flow: Displays the real-time market data and the users' portfolio.
 Tapping a stock block opens UC04.

 UC04 Detailed Stock Page
-Prerequisite: User has entered index page in UC03
+Prerequisite: The user is on UC03 or UC06
 Flow: If the user taps a stock block, a new page opens up and shows more detailed info of the stock, including current price, price changes, historical data, users' positions, etc. The user can press UP button to go back to UC03.
 There are buttons to purchase/sell the current stock, which is UC05.
 If the market is closed, the buttons are grey and users will be notified.

 UC05 Buy/Sell Stock